jbundle/secrets/README.md

 All unencrypted secrets are stored in /run/secrets while in use.

-This directory is always a ephermal ram drive:
+This directory is always a ephemeral ram drive:

 - For Linux /run is available by default
 - For MacOS, read the mac shell script